SapientTechnologies/SapientBusiness-Docs/en/management/data_analytics.md

 ## What is Data Analytics?

-Data analytics is subjected any type of information to scientific techniques to get insight about, and the nature surrounding, that information.
+Data analytics is subjecting any type of information to scientific techniques to get insight about, and the nature surrounding, that information.

 ## What is the purpose of Data Analytics?